 “Every business is a service business in some sense these days,” says Mark Di Somma in a recent post on customer brand experience.
 For that reason, customers expect “customer service” as a pre-condition in their relationship with a company.
 It’s only the customer experience that brands deliver that makes the big difference.

-Networking, hands-on workshops, inspiring presentations and creative stimulation… Events and conferences offer a wealth of opportunities for professional development.
-We’ve put together a hand-picked selection from the coming six months which we hope aligns well with the interests of you, our readers.
+Networking, hands-on workshops, inspiring presentations and creative stimulation.
+Events and conferences offer a wealth of opportunities for professional development.
+We’ve put together a hand-picked selection from the second half of 2014 which we hope aligns well with the interests of you, our readers.

 Besides experience design, we consider ourselves part of the service design community.
 As the experience and service industries grow, expertise in service design has become increasingly relevant for us.
 Some of our knowledge, insights and competencies are derived when companies and practitioners collaborate with academia, and those results are shared.
 At an event such as ServDes2014 (9-11 April, Lancaster UK), relevant and interesting research information is presented, discussed and shared.
 We picked five papers from the conference proceedings that we felt are especially relevant.

 In June, I attended the annual UXLX conference in Lisbon (Portugal) with almost 400 other UX professionals from 40 countries.
 The conference provided many workshops and presentations on research, design and strategy.
 Although all three days were pretty intensive, I got a lot of inspiration and insights and met many interesting people.